memgraph/docs/docs/reference-guide/triggers.md

 ( BEFORE | AFTER ) COMMIT
 EXECUTE openCypherStatements
 ```

-You can find detailed explanations for each part of the trigger [further
-down](#trigger-name).
+As you can see from the format, you can choose on what object event needs to happen , on `()` node or `-->` relationship.
+After that you can define on what type of event you what to execute the trigger `CREATE`, `UPDATE` or `DELETE`.
+After the `EXECUTE` is series of cypher statements you want to execute.

-An example would be:
+An example of the trigger would be:

 ```cypher
 CREATE TRIGGER exampleTrigger